Waste management in Egypt: Health and Environmental Impacts

 According to a study, life expectancy for Egyptians decreases by 1.85 years due to the level of air pollution, one of the worst ranked in the world.
-Breath Life estimates there are 67,283 annual deaths from air pollution, with the leading cause being Ischemic heart disease.
+Breathe Life estimates there are 67,283 annual deaths from air pollution, with the leading cause being Ischemic heart disease.

 The water in Egypt has also been found to contain heavy metal contaminants which can be harmful to health.
 Lower Egypt releases the most waste into the Nile, it being the most populous, industrial and agricultural country in the basin.
 Rivers in the upper Egypt area are thought to have reduced fish varieties, phytoplankton and microorganisms.
 Sources of pollutants in the Nile include, oil pollution, municipal wastewater, agricultural drainage and industrial wastewater, among others.
 Overall, the water quality isn't at crisis levels, however.
 Only in local settings the water has been found to contain Coli and so unsafe for use in fisheries and irrigation.
 Close to industrial discharges and cities the water is quite polluted, but more generally the river holds a high dilution factor.

 Cairo also has significant noise pollution.
 It is ranked as the second noisiest city in the world, with an average of 90 decibels, which is the equivalent to continuously living inside a factory.
 People living in very noisy cities tend to lose their hearing ten to fifteen years sooner than those living in quieter cities.
 Continuous noise can also cause stress and anxiety.
 Additionally, the improper disposal of waste in waterways is causing contamination of Egypt's water supply.
 Additionally, every October and November, farmers burn their rice straw in the Delta districts causing a thick black smoke cloud to descend over the city.
-This has a number of health impacts for residents and makes the air harmful to breath, whilst also eroding the precious historical monuments in the city.
+This has a number of health impacts for residents and makes the air harmful to breathe, whilst also eroding the precious historical monuments in the city.